explosion/wheelwright/README.md

 Multibuild was originally designed to do Linux and macOS builds, and with the idea that you'd create a separate repo for each project with custom configuration.
 We kluge it into working for us by reading configuration out of the `build-spec.json` file and using it to configure various settings.
-On Windows we use Multibuild's `install_python` script, both otherwise the Windows code is all custom.

 Most of the actual configuration is in the `azure-pipelines.yml` file.
-It also uses the `run.py` script to perform various actions, ranging from parsing the `build-spec.json` file to (on Windows) coordinating the whole build/test process.

-Unfortunately, there are currently no automated tests.
-Sorry 😞 They would need Github permissions and all kinds of things.

 ### I'm not Explosion, but I want to use this too!